David-Chazoule/PasswordGenerator/README.md

 - Symbols (&, #, etc.)

 **Generate the Password:**
-Click the "Generate Password" button.
+Click the "Générer un mot de passe" button.

 **Copy to Clipboard:**
 You have the option to copy the generated password to your clipboard.